Southampton Civic Centre: Later history

 During the Southampton Blitz, Hermann Göring, head of the Luftwaffe, targeted the Civic Centre.
 He remarked that the building appeared like a "piece of cake" from the air, and that he was going to "cut himself a slice".
 During a raid in November 1940 twelve bombs were dropped, including a direct hit on the Civic Centre with a 500 lb high explosive.
-The bomb penetrated to the lower floors of the art gallery killing 35 people, including 15 children, who were having an art lesson in the basement.
+The bomb (which hit around 14:30) penetrated to the lower floors of the art gallery killing 35 people, including 15 children, who were having an art lesson in the basement.

-The law courts vacated the west wing to move to a larger complex in The Avenue in 1999 while the police moved out of the west wing to new facilities in Southern Road in 2011.
+Following the implementation of the Courts Act 1971, the former assizes courthouse in the west wing became the venue for hearings of the newly designated Southampton Crown Court.
+The crown court moved to the new Courts of Justice in London Road in 1986.
+At the end of the 1980s the fountain from the city's rose garden was moved to a position outside the entrance to the art gallery.
+The magistrates' courts moved to a larger complex in The Avenue in 1999, while the police moved out of the west wing to new facilities in Southern Road in 2011.
 In 2012 the SeaCity Museum moved into the refurbished west wing complete with a modern pavilion extension.